On Veech's proof of Sarnak's theorem on the M\"{o}bius flow: 2. Setup and the main result

-We are now able to state the main result. \begin{thm}[Sarnak's Theorem on M\"{o}bius flow \cite{Sar}] There exists a unique admissible measure $\mu_M$ on $X_{\A_3}$ which is ergodic with the Pinsker algebra
+We are now able to state the main result. \begin{thm}[Sarnak's theorem on the M\"{o}bius flow \cite{Sar}] There exists a unique admissible measure $\mu_M$.
+Moreover, $\mu_M$ on ${\A_3}$ is ergodic with the Pinsker algebra